The ancient villages of Greece are true hidden gems in a country that has attracted tourists for many decades.

 The two villages are surrounded by unspoiled wilderness and have charming, quiet town squares.

-This village flourished in the Frankish period after the Crusades, and its castle was one of the most important in its time in the Peloponnese region, an attribute that is evident from its architectural style.
+This village flourished in the Frankish period after the Crusades, and its castle was one of the most important in its time in the Peloponnese region, an attribute evident in its architectural style.

-When travelers arrive at Kalarryes, they are immediately struck by the dramatic scenery, with the town’s almost Alpine views.
+When travelers arrive at Kalarrytes, they are immediately struck by the dramatic scenery, with the town’s almost Alpine views.

-The village is built on the edge of a steep canyon which leads to the Kalarrytikos river.
-It is some 1,200 meters in elevation.
+The village is located on the edge of a steep canyon leading to the Kallarytikos River.
+It is some 1,200 meters above sea level.

-The ancient village has Greece’s iconic traditional houses, with narrow, winding roads and breathtaking views of the snow-capped mountains in the distance.
+The ancient village is dotted with Greece’s iconic traditional houses with narrow, winding, roads and breathtaking views of the snow-capped mountains in the distance.